UPDATED on 8/1/2020

 The closest National Parks to Atlanta are:

-- Chattahoochee River National Recreation Area in Sandy Springs — currently closed.
+- Chattahoochee River National Recreation Area in Sandy Springs — open, entry fees waived.
 Details here

-- Kennesaw Mountain National Battlefield Park — currently closed.
+- Kennesaw Mountain National Battlefield Park — trails are open.
 Details here

 - Arabia Mountain National Heritage Area — some parts are still open!
 Details here